Apex-Aimer/datamining/README.md

 # datamining

-A tool to extract assets from Apex Legend `rpak` files (thanks to LegionPlus, r5apexsdk and RePak).
+A tool to extract assets from Apex Legend `rpak` files.

 Thanks to: